Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/bones.rst

 (for left/right, see the :ref:`next page <armature-editing-naming_conventions>`).
 The "_L" bone behaves like the single one produced by the default extrusion - you can grab/rotate/scale it exactly the same way.
-The "_R" bone is its mirror counterpart (along the armature's local X axis), see Fig. Mirror extrusion example.
+The "_R" bone is its mirror counterpart (along the armature's local X axis), see Fig. :ref:`fig-rig-bone-mirror`.

 .. warning::

-   Cancelling the extrude action causes the newly created bones to snap back to the source position, *(creating zero length bones)*.
-These will be removed when exiting editmode, however they can cause confusion and it's unlikely you want to keep them.
+   Cancelling the extrude action causes the newly created bones to snap back to the source position, (creating zero length bones).
+These will be removed when exiting Edit Mode, however they can cause confusion and it's unlikely you want to keep them.
    If you realize the problem immediately undo the extrude action.